 Generally, licensees must maintain confidential information about their clients.
 "Confidential information" is information communicated to a real estate licensee or the licensee's agent by the buyer or seller of one to four residential units regarding the real property transaction, including but not limited to price, terms, financial qualifications or motivation to buy or sell.
-"Confidential information" does not mean information that:
+'Confidential information" does not mean information that:

-- (1) The buyer instructs the licensee or the licensee's agent to disclose about the buyer to the seller, or the seller instructs the licensee or the licensee's agent to disclose about the seller to the buyer; and - series to the buyer, and (2) The licensee's agent knows or should know failure to disclose would constitute fraudulent representation.
+(1) The buyer instructs the licensee or the licensee's agent to disclose about the buyer to the seller, or the seller instructs the licensee or the licensee's agent to disclose about the seller to the buyer; and The licensee or the licensee's agent knows or should know failure to disclose would constitute fraudulent representation.
+(2)